Coconut and Blueberry Health Shake

 Fast works best with kids in tow

 Preparing tasty healthy food does not always seem possible when the majority of people have extremely busy schedules.
-I have found this to be especially true since I had daughter number two.
+I have found this to be especially true since I had children.
 While I have found less time to prepare food it doesn't mean I have stopped eating healthy.
 Healthy Nutrient Dense Shakes like the one described below are a great way of increasing your daily nutrients and they taste great.
 I used frozen berries and spinach as these keep longer than fresh and it means I can stock up, but it tastes just as great (if not better) with fresh ingredients.

 Nutrient dense food